fish-shell/fish-shell/doc_src/language.rst

 To separate a variable name from text you can encase the variable within double-quotes or braces::

+    set WORD cat
     echo The plural of $WORD is "$WORD"s
-    # Prints "The plural of cat is cats" when $WORD is set to cat.
+    # Prints "The plural of cat is cats" because $WORD is set to "cat".
     echo The plural of $WORD is {$WORD}s
     # ditto